nikprov/Recipe-hub-app/recipe-hub-frontend/readme-frontend.md

 ## Available Scripts

+This application is made for development purposes only and thus only the script `npm run dev` is intented to be used.
+The rest available below, though they may work I cannot guarantee they will run successfully.

 - `npm run dev`: Start development server
 - `npm run build`: Build for production
 - `npm run preview`: Preview production build
 - `npm run lint`: Run ESLint